Trainee Positions At Eastern Health (Box Hill)

 Department Clinics

-Stroke, TIA, Multiple Sclerosis, Epilepsy, Electrophysiology, Movement Disorders, Cognitive Neurology - ECDC
+General Neurology, General Neurology Rapid Access, Stroke, TIA, Multiple Sclerosis, Epilepsy and First Seizure, Electrophysiology, Movement Disorders, Cognitive Neurology – Eastern Cognitive Diseases Service(ECDC)

 Department Specialty Clinics